zowdk/practice-for-prepwork-css-whack-a-mole/README.md

 ### Expanded playing field

-- To make use of the entire screen and for some added challenge.
+- Added more moles to make use of the entire screen, a fuller grid, and for some added challenge.

  <img src="./img/gameplay-thumbnail.png" alt="one mole popping its shead up out of a mound of dirt" width="900"/>